-- Chop the butternut squash into cubes and place on a non-stick baking tray, drizzle with coconut oil and cook for 20 minutes or until tender.
+- Place the butternut squash cubes on a non-stick baking sheet, drizzle with coconut oil, and bake for 20 minutes or until tender.

-- Once the squash is cooked, place in a blender with the curry paste and coconut milk and blitz until smooth.
+- After the squash has been baked, blast it with the curry paste and coconut milk in a blender until smooth.

 - Can be stored in the freezer in an airtight container.